 About the program

-The Aboriginal Oral Health Program (AOHP) aims to improve the oral health of Aboriginal people by increasing oral health knowledge in the community and by improving access to dental services through:
+The Aboriginal Oral Health Program (AOHP) aims to improve the oral health of Aboriginal and Torres Strait Islander people by increasing oral health knowledge in the community and by improving access to dental services through:

-- Increasing the number of Aboriginal children and teens visiting SA Dental clinics.
+- Increasing the number of children accessing dental services.

-- Providing priority, free general and emergency dental care at SA Dental clinics for eligible Aboriginal adults.
+- Providing free priority dental services for eligible adults.

-- Developing partnerships with the Aboriginal community and services to increase oral health knowledge and to raise awareness of pathways to dental care.
+- Partnerships with the Aboriginal and Torres Strait Islander community and health services to increase oral health knowledge and to raise awareness of pathways to dental services.

-- A range of Aboriginal specific oral health resources promoting key oral health messages.
+- A range of culturally appropriate oral health resources promoting key oral health messages.

 - Supporting and attending community events to promote oral health.

-All babies, children and young people under 18 years who either live in or go to school in South Australia can attend one of our clinics.
+Everyone under 18 years who either lives in or goes to school in South Australia can attend one of our clinics.

 - the Child Dental Benefits Schedule (Medicare);